+Note:

 Backgrounds

 The project is assigned to us by Barroc-IT a software development and maintenance organization.
 The organization develops and maintains software for their client companies.

 The organization started with approximately 10 employees but according to the CEO the organization grew hard.
 This could be one of the causes for the problems that have to be solved within the organization.
 The organization exists of several departments each with their own responsibilities.
 The next departments will be described for this project.
 The department of Sales is responsible for fetching new and potential customers and maintains the customer data.
 The department of Finance is responsible for investigating and determining the credibility of customers.
 The department of Development is responsible for the projects for the clients of Barroc-IT.
 This department is also responsible for any project related data.